Two Tulsa-connected films vying for different best film awards at Golden Globes

 The move to Arkansas, tornado scares and all, is unsettling for Jacob’s wife, but maybe she’ll warm up to the new normal after her mother moves into the trailer with them.
 The family dynamic is rocked by the arrival of Jacob’s potty-mouthed mother-in-law.
 The family member most affected is the youngest child, David, who is forced to share a bedroom with a snoring (but loving) grandma.

-Chung indicated that “Minari” spun out of a desire to tell his young daughter about where he came from, what it took for his parents to come to America and what family means to him.
-The film is intended as a love letter to his parents and a love letter to all parents who make a stab at hope for their children’s futures.
+Chung indicated that “Minari” spun out of a desire to tell his young daughter about where he came from, what it took for his parents to come to America, and what family means to him.
+The film is intended a a love letter to his parents and a love letter to all parents who make a stab at hope for their children’s futures.

 Oklahoma played the role of Arkansas.
 Director of photography Lachlan Milne, who is from Australia, said this: “I had assumed Oklahoma would be dry, bare, wide-open plains, but eastern Oklahoma is shockingly green, with its own breathtaking beauty.”